<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 10. What are the apartments like in Buckland?
 Are apartments individual or shared?

-Single teachers have their own furnished apartment and couples have a larger apartment with at least two bedrooms.
+Most schools provide each teacher a private apartment with at least one bedroom, one living room, one bathroom and one kitchen.
+At some schools, two teachers need to share one big apartment with at least two bedrooms and other rooms.
 Every apartment is outfitted with all the necessities for working and living comfortably, including air conditioner, TV, video player, telephone, internet access, computer and desk, sofa and chairs, bed, wardrobe, dresser and bed linens, washing machine, hot shower, kitchen with refrigerator, microwave, cooking element and essential dishes.

 See the photos.